-KLHT is a PreK-12 institution that grew from an amalgam of two schools bordering each other in Stamford, Connecticut.
-The current campus thus has buildings that do not match each other in style or scale.
+King School grew from an amalgam of two schools bordering each other in Stamford, Connecticut.
+The campus thus had buildings that do not match each other in style or scale.

-The school asked Centerbrook to update its master plan to bring order and cohesion to the campus as well as update and expand their facilities.
-It was important to KLHT to maintain good relations with their residential neighbors and minimize the impact of all construction on adjacent properties.
+Formerly known as King & Low-Heywood Thomas School, the PreK-12 institution asked Centerbrook to update its master plan to bring order and cohesion to the campus as well as update and expand their facilities.
+It was important to King to maintain good relations with their residential neighbors and minimize the impact of all construction on adjacent properties.
 The earliest projects were renovations to alleviate long-standing interior needs.
-The largest project, a new Middle School building, had a tight budget.
+The largest project, a new middle school building, had a tight budget.

 While dark on the outside, the interior is filled with natural light.
 The core of the building is a two-story skylit, oval rotunda at the main entrance.
 It is a dramatic entry to the school and fills both floors of the building with daylight.
 It reveals the most interesting building activities --like an arcade, it is surrounded by the media café, art room, large multi-purpose room, and music room.
 It is the hub of the building, an informal gathering place for students and teachers.
 It is also a natural security system with administration and teachers' rooms placed around it, allowing staff to easily monitor students and visitors as they come and go.